-The expert panel (EXPH) considers that the use of the term "value" in this narrow (Porter's) perspective has become a buzzword for provider-centered management practices and cannot be taken as full health system, patient-centered, approach, especially since aspects of equity are missing.
+The expert panel (EXPH) considers that the use of the term "value" in this narrow (Porter's) perspective has become a buzzword for provider-centered management practices and cannot be taken as full health system, patient-centered, approach.
 Of course, improvement in healthcare delivery is beneficial to the health system, though it does not exhaust the value provided by the health system.
 Naturally, some elements coming from the provider-centered approach are useful (as the emphasis on patient's experience and the role of improving patient's treatment path).
 As detailed below, a value-based healthcare view based on the goals and values of society requires further elements to be considered.